 Interview in Barron’s PENTA Features Tom Ruggie

-By Beth Pinsker, Barron's PENTA
+By Beth Pinsker, Barron's PENTA,

 Future Returns: The Banking Crisis Didn’t Scare Off Alternative Investors